 Read more about setting up Google Photos.

-- Tap Settings then tap Photos
+- Tap Settings then tap the Photos app

 - Turn off iCloud Photos library and My Photos Stream

-3) Prepare your phone to transfer photos
+3. Prepare your phone to transfer photos to computer

 - (phone and computer) Plug the USB cable into the phone and the computer.